Hadiasemi/multidoc/README.md

 # multidoc

-A Go-based utility that processes input through multiple AI models concurrently (OpenAI, Claude, and Gemini) and provides a combination of their responses.
+A Go-based utility that processes input through multiple AI models concurrently (OpenAI, Claude, Gemini, and optionally Lambda.Chat) and provides a combination of their responses.
 Keeping each one's individual best parts.
 This is useful for research and is sometimes refferred to as multipromting or metaprompting.

 ## Description